JanezSedeljsak/graphenix/README.md

 #### `.order()`

-The order operator is quite straight forward we can sort records from one entity by multiple columns (ASC/DESC).
+The order operator is quite straight forward we can sort records from one table by multiple columns (ASC/DESC).
 For example if we want to sort the Teachers by full_name and in case of the same name we do descending by email:
 ```python
 query = Teacher.order(Teacher.full_name, Teacher.email.desc())